Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Proofs

 \subsection{Proof of Theorem \ref{thm:unique}}

-We establish the sufficient and the necessary parts of Theorem \ref{thm:unique} by the following two lemmas. \begin{lemma}[Sufficient condition for uniqueness] Suppose that condition \eqref{eqn:optimal-nes-suf} holds.
-If for every nonzero $Z\in\mathbb{R}^{m\times n}$ such that
+We establish the sufficient and the necessary parts of Theorem \ref{thm:unique} by the following two lemmas. \begin{lemma}[Sufficient condition for uniqueness] Suppose that condition \eqnref{eqn:optimal-nes-suf} holds.
+If for every nonzero $Z\in\mathbb{R}^{n\times m}$ such that

 it holds that